MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 - It's not allowed to use both legacy and new syntax for promoted actions on the *same* page or page extension.
 - Across a project you can mix legacy and new syntax and:
-    - You can implement the `actionref` syntax on a page without breaking any existing page extensions.
+  - You can implement the the new `actionref` syntax on a page without breaking any existing page extensions.
-    - You can also write a page extension with the new `actionref` syntax based on a page that uses the legacy syntax.
+  - You can write a page extension with the new `actionref` syntax based on a page that uses the legacy syntax.

 <!--